Ansible (software): Platform support

 Control machines have to be a Linux/Unix host (for example BSD, CentOS, Debian, macOS, Red Hat Enterprise Linux, SUSE Linux Enterprise, Ubuntu), and Python 2.7 or 3.5 is required.

 Managed nodes, if they are Unix-like, must have Python 2.4 or later.
 For managed nodes with Python 2.5 or earlier, the python-simplejson package is also required.
 Since version 1.7, Ansible can also manage Windows nodes.
 In this case, native PowerShell remoting supported by the WS-Management protocol is used instead of SSH.

 Ansible can deploy to bare metal hosts, virtual machines, and cloud environments.

-AnsibleFest

-AnsibleFest is an annual conference of the Ansible community of users, contributors, etc.